42BV/rest-convention/06-security.md

 ### Filter HTML

 If the application allows rich HTML editing make sure that the server side sanitizes the HTML.
 Various libraries exist to do this, for example [JSoup](http://jsoup.org/cookbook/cleaning-html/whitelist-sanitizer).
+If you just want to block unsafe HTML you can use the `SafeHtml` annotation from hibernate-validator.

 # Implementing the Guidelines with Spring Security